Posted in: Digital marketingLast update: 04/08/22

 Branding and marketing are often aligned together, discussed in unison, and pillared as one in a business strategy.
 However, there is a vast difference between branding and marketing, as well as the actions for success for each.
 Angelina Gil, SEO Marketing Specialist at Branding Marketing Agency – reputed small business marketing agency, shares her expertise on the topic, with examples and useful tips.

 Do you know how many small companies operate in the US?
-At last count, there were 30.2 million companies with less than 500 employees (meaning they are classified as “small business”).
-In fact, the number of small businesses is increasing worldwide.
+At last count, there were 30.2 million companies with less than 500 employees (meaning they are classified as “small businesses”).
+In fact, this number is constantly increasing worldwide.

 How Is Branding Important For Small Business Growth?